GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     for all target architectures.
 It must be built after PyQt5.

 **pyqtpurchasing**
     This builds a static version of the PyQtPurchasing extension module for all target architectures.
 It must be built after PyQt5.

+**pyqtwebengine**
+    This builds a static version of the PyQtWebEngine extension module for all target architectures.
+It must be built after PyQt5.

 **python**
     This will build Python from source, or install it into sysroot from an